Just a little distraction can make you miss that precious moment when your little pumpkin gets to take his first step!

 At least, we all consider this to be a great idea if we didn’t know better.
 Right?

-No doubt, a baby walker can be a lifesaver, which is why it’s often one of the first items most parents usually purchase once their baby starts moving around.
+No doubt, a infant walker can be a lifesaver, which is why it’s often one of the first items most parents usually purchase once their baby starts moving around.

 Apart from its fancy look, baby walkers come with a lot of features that make them great entertainment tools.
 Some of these include bells, whistles, lights, toys and so many other things little children love to play with.